Coahuila: Geography

 The Sierra Madre Oriental runs northwest to southeast through the State, and the higher elevations are home to the Sierra Madre Oriental pine-oak forests.
 The northernmost fingers of the Sierra Madre Oriental, the Sierra del Burro and the Sierra del Carmen, reach to the border with the United States at the Rio Grande.

 East of the range, the land slopes gently toward the Rio Grande, and is drained by several rivers, including the Salado and its tributary, the Sabinas River.
 The Tamaulipan mezquital, a dry shrubland ecoregion, occupies the eastern portion of the State, and extends across the Rio Grande into southern Texas.

 The portion of the State west of the Sierra Madre Oriental lies on the Mexican Plateau, and is part of the Chihuahuan Desert.
 The Bolsón de Mapimí is a large endorheic basin which covers much of the western portion of the State and extends into adjacent portions of Chihuahua, Durango, and Zacatecas.
 The Nazas River, which flows east from Durango, and the Aguanaval River, which flows north from Zacatecas, empty into lakes in the Bolsón.
 Torreón, the most populous city in the State, lies on the Nazas in the irrigated Laguna Region, the (Comarca Lagunera), which straddles the border of Coahuila and Durango.

 Coahuila contains two biosphere reserves.
 Maderas del Carmen lies on the northern border of the State, and includes sections of the Chihuahuan desert and sky islands of pine-oak forest in the Sierra del Carmen.
 The springs, lakes, and wetlands of the Cuatro Ciénegas Basin lie west of Monclova on the west slope of the Sierra Madre.

 Coahuila is largely arid or semi-arid, but the rivers of the State support extensive irrigated agriculture, particularly cotton.
 The Parras district in the southern part of the State produces wines and brandies.
 The pine-oak forests of the Sierra Madre produce timber.

 Flora and fauna

 Demographics

 The last population census run across Mexico in the year 2020, reports Coahuila de Zaragoza as having 3,146,771 inhabitants, which, considering its size, means that the state has a very low density, in fact as low as only 15 persons per square kilometer.

-Coahuila's population is mainly made up of Criollos along with Mestizos.
+Coahuila's population is mainly made up of Mestizos.
 Fewer than 7,500 natives reside in Coahuila, or merely 0.3% of the total population.
-The rest of the population is composed of Americans, Canadian, and Japanese communities.
 According to the 2020 Census, 1.46% of Coahuila's population identified as Black, Afro-Mexican, or of African descent.

 The rest of the demographic particulars in the state are very similar to national averages, such as a high life expectancy (reaching 75 years of age) and a Catholic majority.